ArjenLammers/AmazonS3Connector/README.md

 ## Typical usage scenario

 Use the connector to integrate with S3 to interact with S3 objects in your application.

 ## Using the connector

 To use the connector, use the microflows that allow you to list the buckets, list the objects, download objects, and upload a S3FileDocument.

 Example flow:

 1. Configure AccessKey and SecretKey in the Config page.
 2. Integrate Buckets_Overview page to access objects by bucket.

+Important Note: when running locally, the module will fail with a Java security error unless you disable the "emulate cloud security" option in your project settings.
+This module _does_ work on Mendix Cloud v4 without any additional modifications to the app or cloud node.

 ## Finding Specific Objects